-Day 2: Cefalù to Piano Battaglia (hours of riding: 7/8)
+Day 2: Le Campanelle - Piano Battaglia (hours of riding: 7)

-Day 3: Piano Battaglia to Feudo San Giorgio (hours of riding: 6/7)
+Day 3: Piano Battaglia - Feudo San Giorgio (hours of riding: 7)

 We will have breakfast and set off from the farm at about 8.30 in the morning.
-The trail will now take us into the heart of Sicily's interior, its "breadbasket" since time immemorial, which is criss-crossed by "trazzere", ancient royal pathways, established by the Bourbons in the 18th and 19th centuries to ensure free movement of troops and people across the island.
-We will stop for a break by the Sanctuary of Our Lady of Bilici, at the geographical centre of the island, before riding on past Marianopoli and through a eucalyptus forest, which is now a private hunting reserve, and arriving at Mappa, the former residence of the Prince of Spadafora, equipped with a swimming pool.
+We will descend towards the southern part of the Imera River, the western boundary of the Madonie area, which we will cross, before climbing up the other side of the valley.
+The trail will now take us into the heart of Sicily's interior, its "breadbasket" since time immemorial, which is criss-crossed by "trazzere", ancient royal pathways, established by the Bourbons in the 18th and 19th centuries to ensure free movement of livestock and people across the island.
+We will pass the Sanctuary of Our Lady of Bilici, at the geographical centre of the island, before riding on past the train station of Marianopoli and through endless fields of wheat and hay, to reach Mappa, the former residence of the Princes of Spadafora, equipped with a swimming pool.
 You will enjoy a delicious dinner and spend the night here.

 After breakfast we will leave Mappa at around 8.00 in the morning.
-We will ride through fields to the picturesque, ancient village of Sutera, which is considered one of the oldest settlements in human history and retains many traces of its prehistoric origins.
-After riding through the village we will continue on through the beautiful Monte Conca nature reserve to reach the valley of the River Platani, one of western Sicily's main waterways.
+We will ride through fields to the territory of the picturesque, ancient village of Sutera, which is considered one of the oldest settlements in human history and retains many traces of its prehistoric origins.
+We will continue on through the beautiful Monte Conca nature reserve to reach the valley of the River Platani, one of western Sicily's main waterways.
 We will stop for a picnic lunch and continue our ride along the valley to reach our next stop, the farm of Principe di Aragona, another restored old farmstead, equipped with a swimming pool, where we will have dinner and spend the night.

-Day 7: Agrigento to Torre Salsa (hours of riding: 6/7)
+Day 7: Agrigento - Torre Salsa (hours of riding: 7)